 Cannabis legalisation is popping up around the world for medical and recreational use, and it’s creating a lot of positive changes.
-But it’s also leaving many people wondering how the popular and controversial plant’s many compounds affect the human body, how long it stays in users’ systems, and how to test for different levels of consumption.

 Like all drugs, you must consider many other factors, including body weight, previous use, and if you’re using any other medications or alcohol with it, both of which will enhance your body’s reaction.